timschmidt/replimat-firmware-1.x.x/README.md

 Wiring
 ==================
-Wire your RAMPS board to your original laser end stops and laser power supply as shown in the wiring diagram in this repo.
+Wire your controller board to your original laser end stops and laser power supply as shown in the wiring diagram in this repo.

 Configuring and compilation: